 Grants and loans (direct and guaranteed) for water and wastewater projects are available through rural development programs of the U.S. Department of Agriculture (USDA).
 Funds are limited to communities with population of 10,000 or less.
 Communities must be denied credit through normal commercial channels to be eligible for assistance.
 USDA prefers making loans; grants are made only when necessary to reduce average annual user charges to a reasonable level.
-The split between loans and grants is about 72-28; the ratio of water to sewer projects has been about a 60-40 split in recent years.
-USDA also makes grants to nonprofit organizations to provide technical assistance and training to assist rural communities with their water, wastewater, and solid waste problems.
+The split between loans and grants is about 70-30.
+In recent years, approximately 65% of loan funds and 57% of grant funds have been obligated to drinking water projects; the remainder have been obligated to waste disposal projects.
+USDA also makes grants to nonprofit organizations to provide technical assistance and training to assist rural communities with their drinking water, wastewater, and solid waste disposal problems.

-Prior to enactment of the 1996 farm bill (the Federal Agriculture Improvement and Reform Act of 1996, P.L.
+Prior to the 1996 farm bill (the Federal Agriculture Improvement and Reform Act of 1996, P.L.
 104-127), these USDA grants and loans, as well as other USDA rural development assistance to businesses, industries, and communities, were authorized as separate programs.
 In P.L.
 104-127, Congress endorsed an Administration proposal to consolidate 14 existing rural development grant and loan programs into three categories for better coordination and greater local involvement.
 The program is called the Rural Community Advancement Program (RCAP).
-The three components are the Rural Utilities Service (RUS, providing assistance for water and wastewater disposal, solid waste management, and emergency community water programs), Rural Community Facilities, and Rural Business and Cooperative Development.

-Under RCAP, USDA state offices work with state and local governments, Indian tribes, and private and community organizations to prepare a strategic plan for delivering RCAP assistance to each state.
+The three components are the Rural Utilities Service (RUS, providing assistance for water and wastewater disposal, solid waste management, and emergency community water programs), Rural Community Facilities, and Rural Business and Cooperative Development.5 Under RCAP, USDA state offices work with state and local governments, Indian tribes, and private and community organizations to prepare a strategic plan for delivering RCAP assistance to each state.
 The key concept in RCAP is to involve state and local stakeholders in strategic planning, so that federal assistance will address local priorities more effectively.

 The 1996 farm bill did not alter the basic features or statutory requirements of the water and waste disposal grant and loan programs, which are administered through a network of state and local offices.
 USDA headquarters allocates program funds to the Rural Economic and Community Development state offices through an allocation formula based on rural population, poverty, and unemployment.
 District RECD offices actually administer the programs.
-Since 2001 USDA has provided more than \$9.1 billion to more than 7,400 rural water and wastewater systems, benefitting more than 6.3 million people.
+Since 2001 USDA has provided more than \$10 billion to more than 7,500 rural water and wastewater systems, benefitting more than 6.5 million people.
 Subsequent farm bills in 2002 (P.L.
-107-171) and 2008 (P.L.
-110-246) have not significantly modified USDA's rural water and waste disposal assistance programs.
-The 2008 law extended authorizations for grants and loans through FY2012.
+107-171), 2008 (P.L.
+110-246), and 2014 (P.L.
+113-79) have not significantly modified USDA's rural water and waste disposal assistance programs.
+The 2014 law extended authorizations for grants and loans through FY2018.6